crystal-lang/crystal/_gitbook/syntax_and_semantics/compile_time_flags.md

 end
 ```

-These flags are generally used to conditionally in C bindings to conditionally define types and functions.
+These flags are generally used in C bindings to conditionally define types and functions.
 For example the very well known `size_t` type is defined like this in Crystal:

 ```ruby
 lib C